JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_12.md

 Everything seemed very nice regarding the birth of Jesus, populated by seraphim singing hymns, announcements to surprised women or picturesque wise priests of Ur.
 The birth of the hero, however, is always accompanied by dangers and threats of death.
 It cannot be otherwise: there is no hope that opens up without sooner or later being threatened, since there is always someone who doubts, who does not want to.
 There is always someone who fights for everything to remain as it is.
 For there to be no changes.

 > The massacre of these infants took place about the middle of October, 6 B.C., when Jesus was a little over one year of age.
 But there were believers in the coming Messiah even among Herod’s court attachés, and one of these, learning of the order to slaughter the Bethlehem boy babies, communicated with Zacharias, who in turn dispatched a messenger to Joseph; and the night before the massacre Joseph and Mary departed from Bethlehem with the babe for Alexandria in Egypt.
 In order to avoid attracting attention, they journeyed alone to Egypt with Jesus.
 They went to Alexandria on funds provided by Zacharias, and there Joseph worked at his trade while Mary and Jesus lodged with well-to-do relatives of Joseph’s family.
-They sojourned in Alexandria two full years, not returning to Bethlehem until after the death of Herod. ([UB 122:10.4](/en/The_Urantia_Book/122#p10_4))
+They sojourned in Alexandria two full years, not returning to Bethlehem until after the death of Herod. (<a id="a86_829"></a>[UB 122:10.4](/en/The_Urantia_Book/122#p10_4))

 Joseph is forced to take his mother and young son and leave, to leave his own land, to escape from what is known, to dislodge himself and start again.
 But it is not a full stop (as if what came before was worthless): it is a full stop, since Joseph must take the child and the mother with him.
 He takes the past and the future, tradition and renewal, fidelity and creativity.
 Joseph takes these elements in his backpack and sets out on the journey to Egypt.
 A great deal of baggage to start over, heading towards the unknown.